Incognito/rumprun_wiki_wiki/Tutorial:-Getting-Started.md

 Assuming you have sourced `rumpctrl.sh`, you can list all of the available commands with `rumpctrl_listcmds`.
 Another way would be to list the contents of the `bin` directory.
 You can test for an individual command with `rumpctrl_hascmd` (which may give peace of mind if you e.g. want to execute `rm -rf /`).
 Finally, you can "shell out" with `rumpctrl_hostcmd`.
 Let's try these out.

 ```
-rumpctrl (unix:///tmp/rumpctrlsock)$ rumpremote_listcmds
+rumpctrl (unix:///tmp/rumpctrlsock)$ rumpctrl_listcmds
 arp		ed		mknod		newfs_msdos	route
 [...]
-rumpctrl (unix:///tmp/rumpctrlsock)$ rumpremote_hascmd ls
+rumpctrl (unix:///tmp/rumpctrlsock)$ rumpctrl_hascmd ls
 #t
-rumpremote (unix:///tmp/rumpctrlsock)$ rumpremote_hascmd top
+rumpctrl (unix:///tmp/rumpctrlsock)$ rumpctrl_hascmd top
 #f
-rumpremote (unix:///tmp/rumpctrlsock)$ ls -l /
+rumpctrl (unix:///tmp/rumpctrlsock)$ ls -l /
 total 2
 drwxr-xr-x  2 0  0  512 Jul 28 23:10 dev
 drwxrwxrwt  2 0  0  512 Jul 28 23:10 tmp
-rumpremote (unix:///tmp/rumpctrlsock)$ rumpremote_hostcmd ls -l /
+rumpctrl (unix:///tmp/rumpctrlsock)$ rumpctrl_hostcmd ls -l /
 total 110
 drwxr-xr-x   2 root root  4096 Jul 23 23:01 bin
 [...]
 ```

+In case you are wondering if we should have used `rumpctrl_hostcmd` to run `rump_server` when we restarted it, you are on the right track.
+We did not do that because `rumpctrl_hostcmd` had not been introduced yet and because we are sure that the is no `rump_server` rumpctrl command (well, at least __I__ am sure).

-Note: shell redirects or `cd` will not work with rumpremote.
+Note: shell redirects or `cd` will not work with rumpctrl.
 The behaviour expected -- the shell is running in host userspace, not guest userspace -- but needs to be taken into account.

 ```
-rumpremote (unix:///tmp/rumpctrlsock)$ cd /dev
+rumpctrl (unix:///tmp/rumpctrlsock)$ cd /dev
-ERROR: cd not available in rumpremote mode /dev
+ERROR: cd not available in rumpctrl mode /dev
-rumpremote (unix:///tmp/rumpctrlsock)$ echo messages from earth > /file
+rumpctrl (unix:///tmp/rumpctrlsock)$ echo messages from earth > /file
 bash: /file: Permission denied
-rumpremote (unix:///tmp/rumpctrlsock)$ ls -l /file
+rumpctrl (unix:///tmp/rumpctrlsock)$ ls -l /file
 ls: /file: No such file or directory
-rumpremote (unix:///tmp/rumpctrlsock)$ echo messages from earth | dd of=/file
+rumpctrl (unix:///tmp/rumpctrlsock)$ echo messages from earth | dd of=/file
 0+1 records in
 0+1 records out
 20 bytes transferred in 0.001 secs (20000 bytes/sec)
-rumpremote (unix:///tmp/rumpctrlsock)$ ls -l /file
+rumpctrl (unix:///tmp/rumpctrlsock)$ ls -l /file
 -rw-r--r--  1 0  0  20 Jul 29 04:24 /file
 ```

 Coping with components
 ----------------------

 Let's assume we want to run some driver in a rump kernel.
 That driver needs all of its dependencies to work.
 How to figure out what the dependencies are?
 For the impatient, there is `rump_allserver`, which simply loads all components that were available when `rump_allserver` was built.
 However, it is better to get into the habit of surgically selecting only the necessary components.
-This will keep footprint of the rump kernel to a minimum.
+This will keep footprint of the rump kernel to a minimum and also allow you to include drivers which were built and installed separate from `rump_allserver`.
 We can use the tool `rump_wmd` (Where's My Dependency) to resolve dependencies.
 For example, let's assume we want a rump kernel to support the FFS file system driver.

 ```
-rumpremote (unix:///tmp/rumpctrlsock)$ rumpremote_hostcmd ./rumpdyn/bin/rump_wmd -L./rumpdyn/lib -lrumpfs_ffs
+rumpctrl (unix:///tmp/rumpctrlsock)$ rumpctrl_hostcmd ./rumpdyn/bin/rump_wmd -L./rumpdyn/lib -lrumpfs_ffs
 DEBUG0: Searching component combinations.
 This may take a while ...
 DEBUG0: Found a set
 -lrumpdev -lrumpdev_disk -lrumpvfs -lrumpfs_ffs